TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/README.md

-# OrcaSlicer Profiles for Bambu P1S w/ Diamondback
+# OrcaSlicer Profiles for Bambu P1S with Diamondback
 OrcaSlicer profiles for the Bambu P1S, fully optimized for a 0.4 mm E3D DiamondBack nozzle and validated through empirical tuning.